Theodor Horydczak

-Theodor Horydczak (15 April 1889 – 23 September 1971) was an American photographer best known for his early photographs of the places and events of Washington, DC.
+Theodor Horydczak (15 April 1889 – 23 September 1971) was a Polish-American photographer best known for his early photographs of the places and events of Washington, DC.

 Career

 Horydczak was born in Lyck, Germany (now Poland) and emigrated in 1907.
 He is believed to have taken up photography during or after World War I, possibly while a member of the U.S. Army Signal Corps.
 His numerous "Washington as it Was" photographs are housed in the Library of Congress Prints and Photographs Division in the James Madison Memorial Building.

 He was known for his photographs of the exteriors and interiors of commercial, residential, and government buildings and of events such as the 1932 Bonus Army encampment and the 1933 World Series.

 He retired in 1959.
 Horydczak used a large-format Gold Ansco camera and typically used the photographic style called "bracketing," or taking many subsequent images at different aperture settings.